 Dustin was a first-round pick back in 2000, 33rd overall.
-Not the Blue Jays first first-round pick, we had the number 18 pick that year, and we choose Miguel Negron, an outfielder who never made the majors, having a career .263/.326/.358 line in 1019 minor league games.
+Although not the Blue Jays’ first first-round pick, we had the number 18 pick that year, and we chose Miguel Negron, an outfielder who never made the majors, having a career .263/.326/.358 line in 1019 minor league games.
 Dustin was a supplemental pick for the loss of free agent Graeme Lloyd.

 Dustin was doing well, in the minors, until needing Tommy John surgery early in the 2003 season.

-  He was called up to the Blue Jays at the end of July of 2005 when Ted Lilly went down with an injury.
+He was called up to the Blue Jays at the end of July 2005 when Ted Lilly went down with an injury.
 Dustin made his first MLB start July 30th, allowing 2 hits, 1 run, 3 walks and 6 strikeouts in 5 innings.
-He’d make seven middling starts (well, six middling ones, one terrible one, giving up 12 runs in 4.41 innings to the Tigers) and was moved to the bullpen when Lilly returned to the lineup.
-In all, he pitched in 13 games, 7 starts, and had a 6.35 ERA.
+After that, he’d make seven middling starts (well, six middling ones, one terrible one, giving up 12 runs in 4.41 innings to the Tigers) and was moved to the bullpen when Lilly returned to the lineup.
+He pitched in 13 games, 7 starts, and had a 6.35 ERA.

 In 2006 he spent the season moving up and down between Triple-A and the majors.
 He pitched in 16 games, 3 starts with a 7.24 ERA.
 In 2007 he was called up to the majors to stay at the start of May.
 He made 27 starts, had a 12-10 record, and a 4.08 ERA.
 In 169.2 innings, he had 144 strikeouts.

 We thought we had the makings of a pretty decent rotation.
 We had Roy Halladay and A.J.
 Burnett at the top of the rotation and young pitchers McGowan, Shaun Marcum, and Jesse Litsch filling the other spots.
 The future looked bright.